Share This

 Professional Experience

-I’ve been involved in media for more than three decades starting out first with a weekly radio program in Boston at WMFO, Tufts University’s community radio station, and as a freelancer writer at various newspapers in eastern Massachusetts, covering governmental meetings and producing features on local businesses and people in the early 1990s.
+I’ve been working in media for more than two decades starting out first with a weekly radio program in Boston at WMFO, Tufts University’s community radio station, and as a freelancer writer at various newspapers in eastern Massachusetts, covering governmental meetings and producing features on local businesses and people in the early 1990s.

 I was hired to be the reporter of the Belmont Citizen-Herald, in Belmont, Mass., in 2000 and was promoted to the editor’s position at The Winchester Star in Winchester, Mass., in 2002, where I remained until 2004.

-In June 2011, I was hired to create the Concord NH Patch news and community website.
-At the end of its first year, the site was named Best Website by the New Hampshire Press Association.
-I also broke a number of national stories including political coverage that received accolades from people like Arianna Huffington, the founder of The Huffington Post.
+In June 2011, was hired to create the Concord NH Patch news and community website.
+In its first year, the site was named Best Website by the New Hampshire Press Association and broke a number of national stories including political coverage that received accolades from people like Arianna Huffington of The Huffington Post.
 The site earned the Best Website second place award in 2013.

-After structural changes at Patch, including a majority stake sale of the company by AOL in January 2014, my responsibilities expanded, leading me to write, edit, and curate a number of Patch sites in both New Hampshire and Massachusetts.
-In 2015, I shifted to just writing and editing New Hampshire sites.
-In the spring of 2015, I served in a short stint as regional manager for Massachusetts, Rhode Island, and New Hampshire, leading a team of 12.
+After structural changes at Patch in January 2014, my responsibilities expanded to write, edit, and curate a number of Patch sites in both New Hampshire and Massachusetts.
+I currently cover 11 of the 12 New Hampshire Patch sites.

 I’ve been interested in politics for many, many years, dating back to the days that I was dragged around by my parents as a pre-teen, attending events during the 1976 Democrat and Republican presidential primaries (I follow politics like other people follow sports).
 I have been writing and talking about politics and public policy since the 1980s, in print, online, and on the radio.

-As far as religious beliefs go, I consider myself a very spiritual, New Testament Christian, who occasionally attends services at Christ the King Parish in Concord (formerly St. John the Baptist Church), where both my boys and me were baptized.
+As far as religious beliefs go, I consider myself a very spiritual, New Testament Christian, who occasionally attends services at Catholic churches in Concord with my wife and children (my boys and I were baptized at St. John the Baptist Church).

 Personal Interests

-Some of my interests include playing adult recreation league softball, hiking, devouring books (media and political history, especially), watching movies, producing voiceovers, noodling in my home studio, and creating music podcast-mix tapes, saving the universe from the Covenant in online Halo games, listening to all kinds of music, and grilling during the spring and summer months.
+Some of my interests include hiking, reading the WSJ, devouring books (media and political history, especially), watching movies, producing voiceovers and noodling in my home studio, saving the universe from the Covenant in online Halo games with my brothers and friends, playing Minecraft with my sons, listening to all kinds of music, and playing Whiffle ball and grilling during the spring and summer months.

 Community Involvement